We’re here to help.

 If you receive a scholarship or other outside offer that was not previously considered in the determination of your financial aid offer, you must, according to federal regulations, notify Student Financial Services.
 Unless specifically stated in the sponsorship letter, all outside scholarships will be evenly applied to the fall and spring semesters.

 Federal and Institutional Student Loans: Student loans offered by Wellesley College provide low-interest loans to assist students in paying their educational expenses.
-More information about student loans (including eligibility, interest rates, and maximum loan amounts).
-Contact Student Financial Services if you wish to borrow additional loans.
+Please review our student loans options to find more information regarding eligibility, interest rates, and maximum loan amounts.
+Contact Student Financial Services with any loan related questions or if you wish to borrow additional loans.

 Private Loans: Private loans are available to students and parents who need funding beyond the limits of need-based loan programs.
-Because of the debt burden associated with borrowing private loans, you are encouraged to make an advising appointment with a SFS counselor before borrowing from these sources.
+Because of the debt burden associated with borrowing private loans, you are encouraged to make an advising appointment with a Student Financial Services counselor before borrowing from these sources.
 Please visit the private loans website for more information about private loans.

 Thinking of borrowing to cover part of your balance?
 Start by reviewing our loan information sheet.